yorkulibraries/vufind/README.lcs.txt

+VuFind needs to be mounted on /find/, if you mount it on a different prefix, then you need to make appropriate changes in config.ini, httpd-vufind.conf and web/interface/themes/bootstrap/min/.htaccess

+*NOTE*: you must copy httpd-vufind.conf to apache config directory and restart apache.

 Setup solr master/slave (which may reside on the same machine as the vufind web app)
 =====================================================================================
 - setup master on localhost:8080 and slave on localhost:8081,